Deltares/rtc-tools/CONTRIBUTING.md

 - **Dependencies**: Only add new dependencies if necessary and discuss them with maintainers first.
 - **Performance**: Consider the performance impact of your changes, especially in core computation routines.

-By following these guidelines, you help ensure RTC-Tools remains robust, maintainable, and accessible
+By following these guidelines, you help ensure RTC-Tools remains robust, maintainable, and accessible.

-## Setting up a development environment
+## Setting up a Development Environment

 To set up your development environment, you will need: